 ARTICLE 19 WAGES

 Section 19.1.
-Each step on the wage scale represents a completed year of service as a Sergeant with the City of Mt.
+Each step on the wage scale represents a completed year of service as a Police Officer with the City of Mt.
 Healthy.
-Employees will advance to Step 2 on the anniversary dates of their promotion to Sergeant.
+Employees will advance to the next succeeding step on their anniversary dates of hire.